 Issue 1: Complexity – Structures of Sound

 Metal music is no easy fare.
 If your taste tends towards nice and soft melodies, which are easy on the ear, then this truly is not your style.
-The metal genres gorge with highly technical materials.
+The metal genres gorge with highly technical material.
 Frequent changes of tempi, rhythms, polyrhythms, syncopation, elastic dissonance galore, drum patterns to make your head spin, mad shredding, tremolos, and so on.

 Then add the vocals.
 Growls, shrieks, rasps, clear voice, all that mixed with sometimes demonic monologues.
 Which badly compares vis-à-vis the simple chanting that we suffer through in today’s charts.

 In short, metal is in general much more complex and demanding than any other genre that I can imagine.
 And that does not sit well with most people, who fancy easily digestible genres, built on simplistic song structures and even dumber lyrics.